RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SetupMetalsMover.md

 * **remove_hydrogens**: Should extraneous hydrogens be removed from metal binding atoms?
 Default true.
 * **resnums**: Comma-separated list of residue numbers (can include ranges e.g. 1-10) specifying where to search for metal ions to set up.
 Mutually exclusive with residue selectors.
 * **residue_selector**: Name of previously defined residue selector specifying which metal ions to set up.
 Mutually exclusive with resnums and residue selector subtags.
+* **constraints_only**: Only add constraints and do not set up covalent bonds/variant types.
+Useful for restoring constraints added by metal setup after they have been deleted.

 ##See Also
 * [[Metals]]